Three-point intrinsic alignments of dark matter halos in the IllustrisTNG simulation: Phenomenological adjustment to analytical models

 for each redshift.
 Thus the model now includes the simulation-based correlation between the fields.
-Similarly we incorporate correlation coefficients into the three-point model given by Eqs. (\ref{eq:BSDDELA}) and (\ref{eq:BSDEELA}).
+Similarly we incorporate correlation coefficients into the three-point model given by equations~(\ref{eq:BSDDELA}) and (\ref{eq:BSDEELA}).
 So, since $P_{\mathrm{EE}}$ is unchanged, we have

 and similarly for $B_{\delta \mathrm{EE}}$.

 Figure~\ref{fig:PS_comp_r} compares the unadjusted and adjusted analytical results to the simulation measurements for $P_{\delta\mathrm{E}}$.
 In this case, by construction, the phenomenological modification virtually eliminates the discrepancy between the simulations and analytical calculations.